 - 2. This narrative report provides a brief explanation of the financial aspects of the Authority's activities and draws attention to the main characteristics of the Authority's financial position. - 3.
-The Authority's accounts for the financial year 2021/2022 are set out on the following pages and consist of: - The Comprehensive Income and Expenditure Statement (CIES), the Authority's main revenue account, covering income and expenditure on all services. - The Movement in Reserves Statement (MIRS), which shows the movement in the year on the different reserves held by the Authority. - The Balance Sheet, which sets out the financial position of the Authority at 31st March 2022. - The Cash Flow Statement, showing movements in cash and cash equivalents during the year and the cash position at the year-end. - The Pension Fund Account, which summarises the movements relating to the firefighters pension schemes (FPS).
+The Authority's accounts for the financial year 2022/2023 are set out on the following pages and consist of: - The Comprehensive Income and Expenditure Statement (CIES), the Authority's main revenue account, covering income and expenditure on all services - The Movement in Reserves Statement (MIRS), which shows the movement in the year on the different reserves held by the Authority - The Balance Sheet, which sets out the financial position of the Authority at 31 March 2023 - The Cash Flow Statement, showing movements in cash and cash equivalents during the year and the cash position at the year-end - The Pension Fund Account, which summarises the movements relating to the firefighters pension schemes (FPS) - All figures shown in tables are in thousands, unless otherwise stated.